Denia is a popular coastal city for foreigners to move to. Either to retire or to work at a slower pace and enjoy the Spanish way of life.

 If you are from the USA and thinking about moving to Spain, also read: What I Wish I Knew About Moving to Spain as an American

 Any Tips for Moving to / Living in Denia?

 “You’ve probably guessed by now that I really like living in Denia.
-And apart from recommending it as a place to live, it’s also a great place to have a holiday home, or hell, just come and stay a few days through Airbnb or hotel it up for a week.
+And apart from recommending it as a place to live, it’s also a great place to have a holiday home, or hell, just come and stay a few days in a hotel or short-term villa or apartment rental.

 The tram line that will eventually connect Denia to Benidorm (and from there to Alicante), is still unfinished and by all accounts will be a slow alternative for traveling down the coast.

 Denia has pretty much everything covered from supermarkets to sports centers, nightlife, the quiet life, and medical facilities and is only an hour’s drive from Valencia and Alicante and their international airports and high-speed train connections.
 The ALSA coach company offers frequent service to both cities.